jerry0519-nycu/database-management/ch8.md

 delimiter //
 create function f_get_state_population(state_param varchar(100))
-    returns int  -- returns an integer: population deterministic -- always return the same output for the same input (important for caching and optimization) reads sql data -- read data from the database, not modify it begin
+    returns int  -- returns an integer: population deterministic -- always return the same output for the same input (important for caching and optimization) 相同輸入總是返回相同輸出 reads sql data -- read data from the database, not modify it begin
         declare population_var int; -- local variable to store the retrieved population.